LukeWood/keras-genetic/README.md

 - ✅ support a callbacks API
 - ✅ end to end MNIST example
 - ✅ end to end CartPole example
-- implement a ProgBarLogger
+- ✅ implement a ProgBarLogger
 - have at least 3 distinct breeders
 - autogenerate documentation
-- generate an end to end CartPole training gif
 - thoroughly document each component
 - offer implementations of  the most effective genetic algorithms
 - implement unit tests for each component